CC4K/LINFO1104-TwitOZ/README.md

 ### Save in database

-This function loads the user's input into the historical records, similar to the 'Load file into database' option.
+This function loads the user's input into the historical records, similar to the `Load file into database` option.

 ### Clean history